 Below we review some fundamental skills and courses that may help you better serve students no matter what role you move into after completing your Master of Education (M.Ed.) degree.

 Core Courses in AIU's Master of Education Degree

-While the upper-level courses at AIU you'll need to focus on will be largely determined by the students you hope to work with and which education specialization you choose, AIU students also must take four core courses that establish a strong foundation of knowledge for these later classes:1
+While the upper-level courses at AIU you'll need to focus on will be largely determined by the students you hope to work with and which education concentration you choose, AIU students also must take four core courses that establish a strong foundation of knowledge for these later classes:1

 - The Education Leader